cml815/do/public/blog/path-to-funding.md

 ---

-title: "How to win first funding: Follow the winners"
+title: "How to showcase your value and win first funding"
 author: Caroline Leopold
 date: Apr 16, 2020